contagon/handbook/handbook/1-work-of-salvation-and-exaltation.md

 ### 1.3.1 Priesthood Authority and Keys

 Through the priesthood, God accomplishes the work of salvation and exaltation.
-The priesthood authority and keys needed to direct God’s work on earth were restored to the Prophet Joseph Smith (see [Doctrine and Covenants 110:11–16]; [112:30]; see also [3.1]).
+The priesthood authority and keys needed to direct God’s work on earth were restored to the Prophet Joseph Smith (see [Doctrine and Covenants 110:11–16]; [112:30]; see also [3.1] in this handbook).
 These keys are held by Church leaders today.
 They call and authorize others to assist in God’s work (see [Doctrine and Covenants 107:8, 65–67]).

 ### 1.3.2 Covenants and Ordinances

-In Heavenly Father’s plan, we make covenants as we receive the ordinances of salvation and exaltation, such as baptism (see [John 3:5]; see also [chapter 18]).
+In Heavenly Father’s plan, we make covenants as we receive the ordinances of salvation and exaltation, such as baptism (see [John 3:5]; see also [chapter 18] in this handbook).
 These covenants and ordinances are essential for us to become more like God and return to dwell in His presence (see [Doctrine and Covenants 84:19–22]).

 ### 1.3.3 Prophetic Direction